goossens/ObjectTalk/docs/Overview.md

 	name = dict2["Name"]

-Both arrays and dictionaries follow JSON rules and the ObjectTalk compiler can therefore ingest properly formatted JSON without any trouble.
+Both arrays and dictionaries follow JSON rules and the ObjectTalk compiler can therefore ingest JSON without any trouble.
 This should also make it easier for those who are already familiar with JSON encoding.